-This page shows examples of using JSON schema $ref
+This page shows examples of using JSON schema $ref markup to reference

 definitions and other structures within your JSON schema definition to generate